MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: Runtime

 \section{\framework{} Runtime}

-\framework{} is a runtime and API layer, not a model.
-It sits between a backbone VLM agent and medical tools or viewers, e.g., 3D Slicer~\citep{fedorov2012slicer}, runs externally without modifying the viewer source code, and exposes a fixed interface for study inspection.
-Through this interface, the agent can perform the same core operations as a human reader inside the viewer, including selecting series, scrolling through slices, adjusting window or fusion settings, bookmarking views, taking measurements, and exporting evidence.
+\framework{} defines the software-native interaction contract used by \bench{}.
+It sits between a backbone VLM agent and standard medical imaging environments, including 3D Slicer~\citep{fedorov2012slicer} for volumetric radiology studies and QuPath~\citep{bankhead2017qupath} for whole-slide pathology images.
+We use these environments because full-study evidence is naturally represented through software state: selected series, slice index, viewport, windowing or fusion settings, Right-Anterior-Superior (RAS) coordinates, WSI coordinates, masks, measurements, segmentations, registrations, and saved artifacts.
+These forms of evidence are difficult to represent or evaluate from static selected images alone. \framework{} runs externally without modifying the viewer source code and exposes a fixed interface for study inspection, evidence capture, and analysis.
+Through this interface, the agent can select series, scroll through slices, adjust display settings, bookmark views, take measurements, pan and zoom whole-slide images, convert viewer points into image coordinates, and export evidence.
 Figure~\ref{fig:main} summarizes this contract.

-To structure this interaction, the exposed action space is organized into three distinct layers.
-First, primitive viewer actions support essential navigation and display control, such as selecting series and scrolling slices.
-Second, evidence operations allow the agent to capture and export reviewable artifacts, including bookmarked views, drawn masks, and measurement logs.
-Third, optional expert tools facilitate advanced segmentation or quantitative analysis.
-For instance, the MONAI-based reference tool pack~\cite{cardoso2022monai} operates exclusively at this third layer.
-Crucially, this tiered architecture is not just a software abstraction; it directly informs our evaluation design.
-As detailed later in Section~\ref{sec:bench}, \bench{} relies on this exact separation to distinguish pure viewer-native study inspection from complex, tool-augmented execution.

-To maintain a bounded and legible interface, the callable surface remains strictly explicit.
-Functions already supported by 3D Slicer are wrapped via documented WebServer REST endpoints, which process HTTP requests and responses to allow external control.
-Operations that are not cleanly covered by this REST interface, such as DICOM import, quantitative measurement, and DICOM SEG export, are exposed through named bridge handlers.
-Crucially, this runtime is deliberately restrictive.
-While 3D Slicer includes an embedded Python console, allowing an agent to generate and execute arbitrary code would enlarge the attack surface, weaken auditability, and complicate deployment.
-Therefore, \framework{} exclusively exposes predefined operations and prohibits the execution of raw Python scripts.
+The exposed action space is grouped into three roles: Viewer Control, Evidence Capture, and Analysis Operators. \textbf{Viewer Control} actions manipulate the visible study state, such as series selection, slice scrolling, panning, zooming, windowing, and basic foreground/background fusion of already loaded or prealigned volumes. \textbf{Evidence Capture} actions save checkable evidence from the current state, including bookmarked views, key-slice or coordinate locations, drawn regions or masks, and measurement logs. \textbf{Analysis Operators} invoke functions that create derived study state, such as segmentation, registration, resampling, quantitative analysis, or automated expert-model outputs.
+MONAI-based operation packs~\citep{cardoso2022monai,diazpinto2024monailabel} and 3D VISTA~\citep{he2025vista3d} are exposed as Analysis Operators through 3D Slicer.
+Section~\ref{sec:bench} describes how \bench{} maps these actions to task protocols and scoring rules.